epistemik-co/staple-api/tutorial/README.md

 ## Running locally

 Staple API is built in Node.js.
-You can ensure it is installed by executing the following command:
+You can ensure Node.js is installed by executing the following command:

 ```bash
 node -v